 The total clearance of tocilizumab was concentration-dependent and is the sum of the linear clearance and the nonlinear clearance.
 The linear clearance was estimated as a parameter in the population pharmacokinetic analysis and was 6.7 mL/h in GCA patients,

 In GCA patients, at steady-state, the effective t ½ of tocilizumab varied between 18.3 and 18.9 days for 162 mg weekly regimen, and between 4.2 and 7.9 days for 162 mg every other weekly regimen.
-At high serum concentrations, when total clearance of tocilizumab is dominated by linear clearance, an effective t ½ of approximately 32 days was derived from the population parameter estimates.
+At high serum concentrations, when total clearance of tocilizumab is dominated by linear clearance, an effective t1/2 of approximately 32 days was derived from the population parameter estimates.

 Special populations